How to build a blog with Next.js and MDX

 // Output: ['markdown.mdx', 'nextjs.mdx', 'react.mdx']

-Then write a function to remove the file extension, which will be used later.
+Now, write a function to remove the file extension (useful later):

 export const formatSlug = slug => slug.replace(/\.mdx$/, "")